gee-community/geemap/README.rst

 * Adding animated text to GIF images generated from Earth Engine data.
 * Adding colorbar and images to GIF animations generated from Earth Engine data.
 * Creating Landsat timelapse animations with animated text using Earth Engine.
+* Searching places and datasets from Earth Engine Data Catalog.

 Installation